-As of December 31, 2016 and March 31, 2017 (unaudited), current restricted cash consisted of \$25 of cash deposited in a separate restricted bank account as a security deposit for the Company's corporate credit cards.
-As of December 31, 2015 and 2016 and March 31, 2017 (unaudited), non-current restricted cash consisted of \$63 of cash deposited in a separate restricted bank account as a security deposit for the lease of the Company's facilities.
+As of December 31, 2016, current restricted cash consisted of \$25 of cash deposited in a separate restricted bank account as a security deposit for the Company's corporate credit cards.
+As of December 31, 2015 and 2016, non-current restricted cash consisted of \$63 of cash deposited in a separate restricted bank account as a security deposit for the lease of the Company's facilities.